The Public Health Program

 Start Dates & Duration

-This project is available year-round and programs start on the 1st and 15th of every month with volunteers arriving the preceding day.
-Volunteers can choose to participate for periods ranging from 2 weeks to 12 weeks.
-Longer stays can be arranged directly with the local team, but will be subject to availability and individual visa conditions.
+This project is available year-round and programs start the 1st and 3rd Monday of every month with volunteers arriving on SUNDAY.
+Volunteers can choose to participate for periods ranging from 4 weeks to 12 weeks.
+Longer stays can be arranged directly with the local team but will be subject to availability and individual visa conditions.

 Arrival & Orientation